One of the best ways to increase your success in managing student loans is to celebrate each and every win.

 The biggest mistake people make with celebrating student loan success is that they want to celebrate by spending money.
 Spending money to reward yourself for paying down debt is counter-productive.

-The ultimate goal with all of this celebration is to build good habits.
+The ultimate goal of all of this celebration is to build good habits.
 If you start looking forward to making your student loan payment because it means a treat, you will quickly find your debt is a little bit more manageable.

 A Plan of Action

 Once you have a list of all the things you want to accomplish, write down the rewards that you can earn for each success.
 Writing it down may seem silly, but there is something about putting pen to paper that makes it feel more real.
+One of my favorite methods of tracking progress and rewarding yourself is the door of student debt.

 Finally, get others involved.
 Have your mom cook your favorite meal to celebrate your first month under budget.
 Have your significant other prepare a surprise for you if you get your repayment plan squared away.
 Student loans can be deeply personal, but if you get others involved and invested in your success, you are far less likely to fail.

-Rewarding yourself for each and every little step taken with your student loans may seem a bit ridiculous at first, but it works.
+Rewarding yourself for every little step taken with your student loans may seem a bit ridiculous at first, but it works.
 You will be amazed at how you can squeeze out some extra money each month as long as you are properly motivated.